Vertexvis/webhook-receiver/README.md

 # webhook-receiver

-This example shows how to verify a Vertex webhook's payload with the `x-request-signature-sha-256` header.
+This example shows how to verify a Vertex webhook's payload with the `x-vertex-signature` header.

 ## Webhook Receiver